Back to Blog

 Final Call

-You don’t honor YAHUAH by being afraid of books your ancestors copied and preserved.
+You don’t honor YAHUAH by being afraid of texts your ancestors copied and preserved.
 You honor Him by:

 Study.
 Test.
 Don’t fear the footnotes of history.